Microsoft Xbox sales strong over holidays

-Popularity of the device has helped Microsoft Xbox recently outsell Nintendo's Wii and Sony's PlayStation in the United States game console market.
+Popularity of the device has helped Microsoft Xbox recently outsell Nintendo's 7974.OS Wii and Sony's (6758.T) PlayStation in the United States game console market.

 One of Microsoft's undoubted successes in consumer electronics, the Kinect allows users to play games and manipulate their televisions solely through gestures and voice commands.
 It was launched in November 2010.